dgaydukov/cert-spring5/files/spring5.md

 Generally you should prefer `EntityManager` over `Session`, cause it jpa standard while `Session` is hibernate.
 Under the hood `EntityManager` using `Session`, and if you need some specific features you can always get session like `Session current = (Session) entityManager.getDelegate();`;

+By default delete return void, but you still can verify that row was deleted.
+If row didn't exist `EmptyResultDataAccessException` would be thrown.
+So you can catch it and do something.

 ###### JTA - java transaction API
 `@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another.